 Unlike the City of Portland’s protected Bull Run watershed, the Clackamas is a multi-use watershed with various users and ownership throughout the watershed.

 Each time it rains or snows, pollutants wash off the land and flow untreated into nearby surface and groundwater sources.
 Because all water in a watershed is connected activities in one part of the watershed often affect other areas.
 A healthy watershed stores and filters water, stabilizes banks, provides shade and habitat for fish and other aquatic life.

-Human activities such as construction, timber harvesting, live stock management, fertilizer and pesticide use if not performed responsibly can degrade water quality.
-In addition impervious surfaces such as parking lots, roads, and roofs carry pollutants directly to our streams and natural water ways.
-Therefore, the combination of cars, homes, people, and animals in the watershed makes pollution from stormwater a serious threat to our river’s water quality.
+Human activities such as construction, timber harvesting, livestock management, fertilizer and pesticide use if not performed responsibly can degrade water quality.
+In addition, impervious surfaces such as parking lots, roads, and roofs carry pollutants directly to our streams and natural waterways.
+Therefore, the combination of cars, homes, people, and animals in the watershed make pollution from stormwater a serious threat to our river’s water quality.